-All adults working with youth and other at-risk participants should be submitted to an annual background check to ensure the safety of all participants.
+All adults working with youth and other at-risk participants should be submitted to a background check to help ensure the safety of all participants.
 Below are the background check recommendations provided by our insurance underwriter:

 - A national background check should be conducted because state systems do not share information.

 - To assist chapters that do not currently have a background screening process in place, DSUSA has established a “parent” account with the National Center for Safety Initiatives (NCSI).
 Any chapter can establish a “child” account under Disabled Sports USA which waives the $100 start-up fee.
-After establishing an account, chapters are able to conduct Full Service Screens for $20.
+After establishing an account, chapters are able to conduct Full Service Screens for $20 (valid for 2 years).